sumanthgitty/GitHub-Actions/Learning-notes/Readme.md

 - Create a workflow file (workflow.yml) and a metadata file (metadata.json) in the public .github repository.
 - Both files must be placed within a directory named workflow-templates.
 - Ensure the workflow.yml file and metadata.json file have the same name.

+#### Configure Self-hosted Runner for Enterprise
+---
+Self hosted runeers for GitHub Enterprise have additional configuration options

+**Proxy Servers**
+The following environment variables are available.
+- https_proxy - URLs for HTTP Traffic to proxy.
+- http_proxy - URLs for HTTP Traffic to proxy.
+- no_proxy - URLs that should not be used as a proxy.

+**IP Allowlists**
+You must add the IP address or range of your self-hosted runners to the IP allowlist of communication to work.
+This ensures the servers can communicate with GitHub's infrastructure, enabling the runners to execute workflows successfully.